Solera at Stallion Mountain

 Single Family Homes, a Large Clubhouse, an Activities Director and an Adjacent Golf Course Bring Retirees to Gated Solera at Stallion Mountain, a Nice 55+ Neighborhood within a Larger Development

 Solera at Stallion Mountain is 55+ neighborhood within Las Vegas' gated country club development of Stallion Mountain.
-With nearly 840 single family homes and its own gated entrance, Solera feels is safe and secure.
+Gated and secure, it has nearly 840 single family homes.
 Construction began in 2005 and wrapped up in 2014.

 Buyers have five floor plans from which to choose, and sizes range from 1,155 sq. ft. up to 1,716 sq. ft.
 All residences have feature single level living, up to three bedrooms, two baths and an attached garage.
 The architectural style is Mediterranean, and the landcaping is Xeriscape.

-Prices begin in the mid-$200,000s.
-Please verify this price with a Realtor as it is bound to change.
+Prices begin in the low-$300,000s.
+The HOA fee is $115 per month.
+Please verify these prices with a Realtor as they are bound to change.